 In 1879, R.W.
 Felkin traveled to Uganda and witnessed what he said was a successful Cesarean section, even though the healer did not suture the uterus.

 The discovery of diethyl ether in 1846 was a groundbreaking discovery for surgery.
-However this anesthesia had a large opposition due to the biblical passage which was read to be that women must feel pain in childbirth.
+However this anesthesia had a large opposition due to the biblical passage which was read by many to be that women must feel pain in childbirth.

 Infant survival rate soared during the mid-1800s.
-A combination of obstetrical forceps and C-sections now with improved anesthesia allowed for babies to avoid the terrible fate of a craniotomy, which sometimes was the only hope to save the mother prior to these medical improvements.
+A combination of obstetrical forceps and C-sections now with improved anesthesia allowed for babies to avoid the terrible fate of a craniotomy, which sometimes was the only small hope to save the mother prior to these medical improvements.

 In 1882, women with C-sections were able to keep their uteruses after Max Sanger advocated for silver uterine sutures that were currently being used to treat fistulas.